Olympus E-P5 vs Sony RX100 III

 |Olympus E-P3« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Olympus E-P3|

 |Sony RX100« »||-||stereo||mono||-||-||micro||2.0||-||-||-||Sony RX100|

 It is notable that the E-P5 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the E-P5 and the RX100 III have been discontinued, but can regularly be found used on eBay.
 The RX100 III was replaced by the Sony RX100 IV, while the E-P5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 Review summary: Olympus E-P5 vs Sony RX100 III

-So how do things add up?
-Is there a clear favorite between the Olympus E-P5 and the Sony RX100 III?
+So what is the bottom line?
+Which of the two cameras – the Olympus E-P5 or the Sony RX100 III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.